 Use a wide-mouth jar that holds 4 oz (120 ml) of salt.

-You can just drop the essential oils and jojoba (or castile soap) right into the salt, stirring all the while.
+You can just drop the essential oils and castile soap right into the salt, stirring all the while.
 This recipe is enough for two baths.

 I love making Aromatherapy blends that serve multiple purposes!

 With this bath salt, I’m grounding myself, discouraging bugs, and caring for my skin all in one step.
 (Oh, and it also relaxes your mind and nervous system . . . so try a bath right before bed!)